SeanDBon/grimhallownotes/story.md

 leading the way.
 We find a hastily built camp, filled with Cultists that Zeppa tells us about.
 We get into a wierd scuffle.
 There were a lot of axes, even a sentient axe.
 We won.
 We loot and then have to scoot since a large flesh golem starts coming our way.

+## Session 5
+I wasn't here sadly.

+## Session 6
+There were geese, lots of geese, some with many heads.
+Then a bone man showed up, bought bones, made us helmets.

+## Session 7
+Sleep,
+flirting,
+fight,
+grapple,
+shoot my way out,
+huge nuke,
+huge res,
+huge lighting,
+huge res,
+The best ending to a friend ever possible, he left bag of drugs, walking back eerily quiet, able to see stars, see huge pile of dead bodies with demon like creature on top, purple eyes, says he is going to end the world, huge deer demon in sky, it is the great beast,